The summer recreational season is approaching, and Indiana State Parks is working hard to make sure visitors have a good experience.

 Partners and volunteers have helped with many of the projects.
 Non-profit “friends” groups have contributed thousands of dollars and hours.

-That’s a lot of maintenance, and much time is focused on basic facility care.
+- That’s a lot of maintenance, and a lot of time is focused on basic facility care.

 “Creative and dedicated employees stretch the dollars that you pay when you enter the gate, rent a campsite, launch a boat or attend a special workshop or program,” said Ginger Murphy, deputy director of Indiana State Parks.

 A complete list of park improvements is at StateParks.IN.gov/9447.htm.